Home > How to: Use Labels

 For the purposes of this article, I will be using a label called “ProductCategory” to differentiate between chats for some different products.

-Keep in mind that the following explains the process of adding labels in an Enterprise account.
+Keep in mind that the following explains the process of adding labels in an Enterprise or Professional account.
 If you have a lower tier account (Premier or Lower) please check the “Labels on Self-Service Accounts and Lower tier accounts” section of this article to read more.

 You will find a new tab in the Admin Dashboard -> Settings called Hub (1).